dwaite/connect/openid-connect-4-identity-assurance/claims.md

 * MUST uniquely identify a certain transaction at the OP, and
 * MUST allow an RP to obtain further transaction details if needed.

-The OP MUST maintain a corresponding audit trail for any transaction which leads to the attestation of verified person data.
-Those details consist of
+If the OP issues a transaction_id, it MUST maintain a corresponding audit trail, which at least consists of the following details:

 * the transaction id,
 * the authentication methods employed, and